 This is another way of asking what the real estate agent will be doing themselves and what they will hand off to an administrative assistant or a sales colleague.
 If your real estate agent is just the face of the team and someone else will be doing all the work, who should be your contact?
 On the other hand, if your agent is part of a team, they may be a specialist in buying homes.
 Another question to ask is if they’re a full-time agent or if they have a second job [4,5].
 This will affect when and for how long they can spend time working on your behalf, as well as if they will have someone else doing the work [2,3,4].
 Many agents on Wowa indicate that they are part of a team.

 5. What other professionals do you have in your network?

 Buying a home requires the expertise of other professionals including a mortgage broker, a home inspector and a real estate lawyer.
-Later on you may need the services of renovation or construction consultants, landscape architects and other specialists .
-While some of these real estate services such as mortgage services are provided by Wowa, for others you may need the help of your real estate agent.
-It will save you time and effort in looking if your real estate agent already has professional contacts in their network with these skills.
+Later on, you may need the services of renovation or construction consultants, landscape architects and other specialists .
+WOWA has partnered with top mortgage brokers to give you the best rates and service.
+You can find solutions for other services through your WOWA real estate agent.
+It will save you time and effort in looking if your WOWA real estate agent already has professional contacts in their network with these skills.